splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/1-concepts/02-procedures.md

 title: "Procedures"
 ---

 Procedures contain code that define the steps to **do something**.
 When a procedure is called the computer executes its instructions in sequence.
-Whatever the procedure changes when executed the procedure's **side effect**.
+Whatever the procedure changes when executed is the procedure's **side effect**.
 For example, a common side effect is to print something to the terminal.

 In your programs you can define your own procedures, allowing you to divide a program's tasks into separate steps.